Speakers

 Product Price RangeTop StrengthKey Weakness Buy

-Klipsch Reference Next-Generation R-30C Horn-Loaded Center Channel Speakers for Crystal-Clear Home Theater Dialogue in Black best overall $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+Klipsch Reference Next-Generation R-30C Horn-Loaded Center Channel Speakers for Crystal-Clear Home Theater Dialogue in Black best overall $$ Full-range driver coverage eliminates the crossover complexity of a multi-speaker system Placement sensitivity means room position significantly affects perceived tonal balance Buy on Amazon

-Klipsch Reference Next-Generation R-50M Horn-Loaded Bookshelf Speakers with 5.25” Spun-Copper Woofers for Best-in-Class Home Theater Sound in Black also consider $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+Klipsch Reference Next-Generation R-50M Horn-Loaded Bookshelf Speakers with 5.25” Spun-Copper Woofers for Best-in-Class Home Theater Sound in Black also consider $$ Full-range driver coverage eliminates the crossover complexity of a multi-speaker system Placement sensitivity means room position significantly affects perceived tonal balance Buy on Amazon

 What to Look For in a Center Channel Speaker